The hard-edge tacnode process for Brownian motion: Model and main results

+By Theorem~2 and~3 of~\cite{CQR11}, the determinant of this kernel on $L^2(\R)$ is equal to the the right-hand side of \eqref{ew2.39} as expected\footnote{In Theorem~3 of~\cite{CQR11} there is a misprint: in the Gaussian factor, one should replace $x$ by $x-\ell^2$ and $y$ by $y-r^2$, as it can be easily verified by comparing with formula preceding Theorem~3.}.

 \begin{remark} There are two natural ways to obtain the hard-edge tacnode process as the limit of non-intersecting Brownian bridges conditioned to stay below a constant level.
 The first option is what we follow in the present paper: we keep the number of paths fixed first and we characterize the distribution of the paths conditioned to stay below a constant level for $[0,1]$, see Theorem~\ref{thm:corrkernel}.
-Then we let the number of paths $N\to\infty$ in Theorem~\ref{thm:asymptotics}.
+Then we let the number of paths $N\to\infty$ as it is done in Theorem~\ref{thm:asymptotics}.

-An alternative approach is also possible.
-Imposing the condition that the Brownian bridges stay under a constant level on a fixed interval $[a,b]$ with $0<a<b<1$ and letting the number of paths $N\to\infty$ first, then the limit is an Airy$_2$ process conditioned to stay below a parabola for a fixed finite interval (compare with \eqref{ew2.39} for constant $H$).
-In the second step, by letting this interval grow to $\R$, the same hard-edge tacnode process is obtained as in Theorem~\ref{thm:asymptotics}. \end{remark}
+An alternative approach is that one imposes the condition that the Brownian bridges stay under a constant level on a fixed interval $[a,b]$ with $0<a<b<1$ and one lets the number of paths $N\to\infty$ first.
+Then the limit is an Airy$_2$ process conditioned to stay below a parabola for a fixed finite interval (compare with \eqref{ew2.39} for constant $H$).
+In the second step, by letting this interval grow to $\R$, the same hard-edge tacnode process is obtained as in Theorem~\ref{thm:asymptotics}.

+The fact that the two different ways of taking the limit gives the same result is not obvious, but we do not prove it here.
+The reason why the first way is more interesting is that the Airy$_2$ process conditioned to stay below a parabola for a fixed finite interval i.e.\ the object which arises in the intermediate step in the second approach is know, its distribution is given in~\cite{CQR11}. \end{remark}